walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ...
 The current time is displayed.
 Congrats!
-You've just written your first Javascript function - you're well on your way to becoming a Minecraft Modder :-) There are many functions for working with Text, numbers and dates in Javascript...
+You've just written your first Javascript function - you're well on your way to becoming a Minecraft Modder.
+There are many functions for working with Text, numbers and dates in Javascript...

     /js Math.random()